phenixdigital/phoenix_storybook/guides/components.md

 - For a live_component, fetches `@moduledoc` content.
 - For a function component, fetches `@doc` content from the matching function.

-If you are deploying `phx_live_storybook` in production with an Elixir release, make sure your doc chunks are not [stripped out from the release.](https://hexdocs.pm/mix/Mix.Tasks.Release.html#module-customization)
+If you are deploying `phoenix_storybook` in production with an Elixir release, make sure your doc chunks are not [stripped out from the release.](https://hexdocs.pm/mix/Mix.Tasks.Release.html#module-customization)

 ```elixir